 Tartu dates back over a thousand years with the university being founded in the 17th Century during Sweden’s rule of Estonia.
 To be honest, modern-day Tartu seems like a town attached to a university.
 Whatever way you perceive the city, the locals are proud of it and its position as a long-held seat of learning, particularly in the sciences.
 At one stage, one in three pharmacists in Russia were trained at Tartu University.

-The University of Tartu Museum is currently hosting Measuring the World, an exhibition highlighting the feats of six Estonian explorers and is cleverly divided into hot and cold climate sections.
-Running until February 2018, the exhibition is thoroughly engaging and informative, and comes highly recommended.
+At the time of my visit, the University of Tartu Museum hosted Measuring the World, an exhibition highlighting the feats of six Estonian explorers and was cleverly divided into hot and cold climate sections.
+The exhibition was thoroughly engaging and informative.

 Another must-see exhibit is the Estonian National Museum located 2km outside the city centre.
 Everything you want to know about Estonia is here in an interactive display and housed in a new construct which has courted controversy.
 Set aside at least half a day for this excursion.